soundasleep/jevon.org/wiki/ICQ_Contacts_in_XML.md

   - Todo
   - Archived
 redirect_from:
-  - "/wiki/icq_contacts_in_xml"
-  - "/wiki/Icq Contacts In Xml"
-  - "/wiki/icq contacts in xml"
+  - "/wiki/ICQ Contacts in XML"
-  - "/wiki/Icq_Contacts_In_Xml"
 ---

 It takes this page: